freeeve/resume-site/content/_index.md

 ---
 I am a lead software engineer with a passion for problem solving, prototyping, security, and cloud computing.
-Bring me on to lead or help with your next endeavor.
+Bring me on to lead your next endeavor.

 Top 1% answerer in Go, Neo4j, and MongoDB on [Stack Overflow](https://stackoverflow.com/users/683201/eve-freeman).